Gared/elephant.io/README.md

 * `wait($event, $timeout = 0)`

   Wait an event to be received from server.
+To wait any event, pass `null` as event name.

 * `drain($timeout = 0)`